 Each semester, the International Cultural Studies Certificate Program organizes a Speaker Series.
 These guest presentations are typically held every other week (usually Wednesdays) from 12:00 noon until 1:15 pm and include a question and answer session.
 Guest speakers include University of Hawai‘i faculty, East-West Center Fellows, visiting faculty, as well as graduate students and other community members conducting work relevant to International Cultural Studies.

 Students enrolled in CUL 609 are required to attend all of the presentations in the series.
-Additionally, students meet periodically with the convenor and must write journals for at least eight of the presentations.
-Credit for this course is one (1) unit.
+Additionally, students meet periodically with the instructor and must write reflections for at least eight of the presentations.

 International Cultural Studies: History and Theory